 The Mother Lode

 In the twenty-four hours after Brody announced his giveaway, the New York Telephone Company’s Scarsdale office saw a 65 percent increase in long-distance calls, all directed to Brody.
-By midmorning, Brody and his entourage had stopped taking the calls, deciding to leave the receiver off the hook.
+By midmorning, the young millionaire and his entourage had stopped taking the calls, deciding to leave the receiver off the hook.
 “The phone is just too tied up,” Brody’s people explained to the press.
 The calls continued, however, over 6,000 per hour, which overloaded the Scarsdale exchange.
-The phone company soon disconnected Brody’s number in order to preserve the system for other users.
+The phone company soon disconnected the oleo heir's number in order to preserve the system for other users.
 Within a few hours, Brody would ask the phone company for a new, unpublished number.
 The constant busy signal on his line, and later the message that the number had been disconnected, did nothing but fuel the frenzy.
 The gold rush was on, and, as the Associated Press said, the mother lode was in Scarsdale.

 By mid-morning Friday, the Scarsdale Western Union office had received over 500 telegrams for Brody.
 It started delivering them one-by-one before it realized what was happening.
 It quickly hired three temporary workers to make the deliveries but it couldn’t keep pace with the incoming telegrams.
 Thereafter, it made batch deliveries, first in batches of 10, then 25, then 50.
 The letters asking for money started arriving later that day.
 The Scarsdale post office would later describe the volume as comparable to a typical Christmas season.
 Post Office workers began working overtime to process the thousands upon thousands of letters.
 Some of the envelopes had Brody’s full address.
 Others were addressed simply to “Mike Brody, Millionaire, New York” or “Michael Brody, Oleo Heir.”
 A few simply had his name without any other information.
 Many had no stamps and no return addresses.
 Brody’s fame had reached such heights that the post office was able to, and did, deliver all of them, even those without postage or address.
 The name “Michael J. Brody Jr.” was enough.